-Mescaline is well known for being a compound found primarily in the tops (aka buttons) of the peyote cactus Lophophora williamsii.1 Archaeologist have found evidence of the use of peyote by Native Americans as far back as 5,700 years ago, making it the oldest known plant drug containing a bioactive compound.2
+Mescaline is well known for being a compound found primarily in the tops (aka buttons) of the peyote cactus Lophophora williamsii.1 Archaeologists have found evidence of the use of peyote by Native Americans as far back as 5,700 years ago, making it the oldest known plant drug containing a bioactive compound.2

 In their book PiHKAL: A Chemical Love Story, Alexander and Ann Shulgin dubbed mescaline one of the “Magical Half Dozen” compounds that they considered the most important out of all those they synthesized and studied.3